Vito-Swift/vito-swift.github.io/_pages/joinus.md

 or if you have experience in any following skills

-- Software Development on Linux Operating System
+- Software development on Linux operating system
-- MPI, OpenMP, Pthread
+- MPI, OpenMP, pthread, OpenACC, OpenCL
 - CUDA programming
 - SIMD programming